 - Attempt to connect to the closest server to your present location; servers further away are subject to more hops which include more chances for packet loss.

 - Try to use a TCP-based connection (PPTP/OpenVPN-TCP) as UDP connections do not have the same error correction and can be less stable.

 - Verify that your security software is not causing a bottleneck when scanning inbound and outbound traffic for Trojans/viruses.
 If necessary, exclude the relevant ports.
 OpenVPN = TCP and UDP ports 443 and 1194; PPTP = ports TCP/1723 & GRE; L2TP = ports UDP/500, UDP/1701 & UDP/4500 & ESP.

 - Reboot your equipment – modem, router, and computer in that order.
 A stuck process could be causing delays in processing, and you’d never know about it.

-- The account has expired, either deliberately due to having been cancelled or unintentionally due to a failed payment.
-You can login to IPVanish VPN website to find out the status of your account.
+- The account has expired, either deliberately due to having been canceled or unintentionally due to a failed payment.
+You can log in to the IPVanish VPN website to find out the status of your account.
 Only active accounts will allow you to log into a VPN server.

 - The username and password you are trying to use are not correct.
-Make sure you can login to IPVanish website.
+Make sure you can log in to the IPVanish website.
 If you’re having trouble logging in, reset your password.

-Did any of these help fix IPVanish won’t connect to Windows 10 issue?
+Did any of these solutions help fix IPVanish’s won’t connect to Windows 10 issue?
 Let us know in the comments section below.